01 of 10

 If you pay for the use of a self-service dog wash, these supplies may be ready and available for your use.
 If you bathe your dog at home, be sure to gather your supplies in advance so you don't have to scramble for things later.

 - Soft, absorbent towels; beach towels work well for larger dogs and microfiber towels are great for absorbency

-- Shampoo intended for dogs (should be soap-free); products containing simple ingredients are often best; oatmeal and aloe are great for itchy dogs
+- Shampoo intended for dogs (should be soap-free); products containing simple ingredients are often best, and oatmeal and aloe are great for itchy dogs

-- Brushes and combs; choose the appropriate tool for your dog's coat type
+- Brushes and combs that are appropriate for your dog's coat type

 - Bath mat or an extra towel for your dog to stand on after the bath